-In the second term, students can also choose to take a specific remediation programme to help them pass their assessments.
-This programme can also be partially maintained during the third term.
+In the second semester, students can also choose to take a specific remediation programme to help them pass their assessments.
+This programme can also be partially maintained during the summer resist assessment period.

 Students wishing to follow such a programme should apply to do so via the Secretariat of the Faculty concerned by 15th February at the latest.